Gender pay gap: United States

-In the US, women's average annual salary has been estimated as 78% to 82% of that of men's average salary.
-Beyond overt discrimination, multiple studies explain the gender pay gap in terms of women's higher participation in part-time work and long-term absences from the labor market due to care responsibilities, among other factors.
+In the US, women's average annual salary has been estimated as 78% to 83% of that of men's average salary.
+Across racial categories, women of every racial or ethnic group earn less than men of the same group.
+Beyond overt discrimination, multiple studies explain the gender pay gap in terms of women's higher participation in part-time work and long-term absences from the labor market due to care responsibilities such as motherhood penalty, among other factors.
+In 2023, research at PayScale showed that women's average pay as a percent of men's increased from 83% to 99% when controlling for job title, education, experience, industry, job level, and hours worked.
+Similar research from Glassdoor in 2019 found an unadjusted figure of 79% and an adjusted figure of 95%.